Skip to Content

 Thin film evaporation is typically used for specialty applications in the chemical, food and beverage, pharmaceutical, biotechnology, and nuclear industries, among others.
 Although the application across sectors varies, thin film evaporators are commonly used to perform specific operations such as concentration, resource recovery, devolatilization, purification, distillation, and stripping.

-Hydrite Legitimate recycling services
+Hydrite Legitimate Recycling Services

 Hydrite offers legitimate recycling services like thin film evaporation, fractionation, vacuum distillation, and drying at our Cottage Grove (WI) location.
 As a Part B permitted treatment storage disposal facility, we’re able to handle a wide variety of operations like: